-Before you depart, consider not only the many ways that you might identify or define yourself but also how these identities might change once in the host country.
+Before you depart, consider not only the many ways that you might identify or define yourself, but also how these identities intersect with one another and how they might change once in the host country.
 Perhaps you will have the experience of being in either the majority or minority for the first time.
 You may encounter stereotypes, questions, and curiosity.
 These experiences may bring about feelings of frustration or isolation but they may also lead to wonderful new experiences, friendships and a deeper understanding of who you are in the context of the world.

 Information & Resources for Students of Color